yarlagaddajeevika/Dining-chat-app/README.md

 # Dining-Chat-App
-This is a serverless, micro service-driven web application created completely using AWS cloud services.
-The main application of this chatbot is to provide restaurant suggestions to its users based on the preferences provided to it through conversations.
+This web application, built entirely on AWS cloud services, operates on a serverless, microservice architecture.
+Its primary function, executed through conversational interactions, is to offer restaurant recommendations to users based on their specified preferences.

 ## Services Used
 1. Amazon S3 - To host the frontend